-PREPARATION FOR MINISTRY IN THE EVANGELICAL LUTHERAN CHURCH IN AMERICA (ELCA) Lutheran Studies at Iliff
+PREPARATION FOR MINISTRY IN THE EVANGELICAL LUTHERAN CHURCH IN AMERICA (ELCA)

 In cooperation with the Rocky Mountain Synod of the ELCA, Iliff offers courses in Lutheran Studies.
-Some of these courses are offered in collaboration with the Iliff Anglican Studies Program.
+Please see the Course List section of this Catalog for course descriptions.

 Candidacy in the ELCA